unknot-js/unknot/README.md

 });
 ```

+The `style` method should only be called once per element.

 ### Events

 Event handlers streams can be defined using the `events` method.
 Event handlers can also be defined before the DOM has finished loading.